jamesmcleish/James-McLeish-CV/README.md

 - Financial Mathematics BSc
 - Stochastic processes, stochastic calculus, time Series, statistical modelling, differential equations
 - Graph theory and random walks in python

-#### Any other qualifications
+- C++

+#### Charitable Work

 I co-founded a non-profit, Changing Gears.
 We ran charity events that raised money for various healthcare organisations such as Great Ormand Street childrens hospital and the British Heart Foundation.
-Over a span of 4 months we raised £10,000 for these organisations.
+Over a span of 4 months we raised roughly £10,000 for these organisations.

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+I love cooking, particularly for people.
+I play a lot of chess, my eventual goal for it is to get into the top 1% of all players rating wise.
+I play padel tennis.